Average-Case Reductions for $k$-XOR and Tensor PCA: Main Reduction Ideas

 \textbf{Challenge: Strong noise dependence.} When the same noisy $\Y_s$ is reused across many output $\gamma$, this introduces noise dependence in the output.
 In the regime of $\GaussEqComb$ each $\Y_s$ is expected to contribute to $\gg 1$ output entries and this reuse is crucial: it preserves the \emph{signal strength} in the output instance -- without it, the reduction maps to a much noisier $\kxor$ instance, yielding weak (or vacuous) complexity implications.

-\textbf{Idea: Gaussian noise and tensor/matrix viewpoint.} We carry out this reduction for the Gaussian $\ktens$ model and transfer the results to discrete $\kxor$ via the equivalence in Prop.~\ref{prop:gauss_discr_equiv_gen}.
-The key is to switch to a \emph{tensor/matrix viewpoint} where the dependence created by reuse can be written explicitly and then controlled via a new high-dimensional CLT.
+\textbf{Idea: Gaussian noise and tensor/matrix viewpoint.} To carry out this reduction, we introduce a Gaussian analog of $\kxor$, called $\ktens$, where we replace the multiplicative Rademacher noise $\noise_{j}$ in $\kxor$ equations with additive Gaussian $\noiseG_{j} \sim \N(0,1)$.
+The key in the Gaussian world is to switch to a \emph{tensor/matrix viewpoint} where the dependence created by reuse can be written explicitly and then controlled via a new high-dimensional CLT.